MuruC/MuruC.github.io/_posts/2020-12-01-pet-island.md

 ## Set data structure of stat inflation for the designer
-· Pet properties such as the model, rarity, egg region, levels, and stats, etc. The designer can make a new pet by add a new line on pet's propertoies sheet.
+<p>· Pet properties such as the model, rarity, egg region, levels, and stats, etc. The designer can make a new pet by add a new line on pet's propertoies sheet.</p>
-· Item and potion properties such as the price, the time it can effect and its function.
-The designer can make a new item by add a new line on item design sheet.
+<p>· Item and potion properties such as the price, the time it can effect and its function.
+The designer can make a new item by add a new line on item design sheet.</p>
-· Mines properties such as model, time refresh, zoning, and money player receives, etc.
+<p>· Mines properties such as model, time refresh, zoning, and money player receives, etc.</p>
-· Bag system and Pet collection handbook.
+<p>· Bag system and Pet collection handbook.</p>

 ## Animation tool for the artist
-· UI animation tool such as where should the UI pop up and the way the UI pop up.
+<p>· UI animation tool such as where should the UI pop up and the way the UI pop up.</p>
-· Pet spawn animation tool such as camera angle, animation length, etc.
+<p>· Pet spawn animation tool such as camera angle, animation length, etc.</p>

 ## Pet simple AI by FSM